teimour-halizadeh/teimour-halizadeh.github.io/_pages/about.md

   - /about.html
 ---

 My name is Teimour Hosseinalizadeh.
-Currently, I'm a Ph.D. student at the [University of Groningen](https://www.rug.nl/staff/t.hosseinalizadeh/), the Netherlands.
+I'm a Ph.D. student at the [University of Groningen](https://www.rug.nl/staff/t.hosseinalizadeh/), the Netherlands.
 For now, I'm working on privacy issues in Cyber-Physical System.
 I'm based in Smart Manufacturing System  group, and my main supervisor is Nima Monshizadeh.

 # Updates!

+**Research Visit, October 2023:** I had the pleasure to spend 5 weeks with the [Control and Cyberphysical systems group](https://rcs.mb.tu-dortmund.de/) at TU Dortmund, a vibrant and productive center to study privacy in optimization problems.
+I would like to thank the chair of the group Moritz Schulze Darup for having me as their guest.
+Many thanks also to the group members Nils, Philip, Janis, and Johannes for heating scientific discussion.
+I also want to thank my supervisor,  Nima Monshizadeh, at the University of Groningen for his support.
+I hope the cooperation leads to useful results in the near future.

 **Conference participation, July 2023:** I presented our recent results on privacy preserving methods at IFAC world congress held in Yokohama, Japan.
 Check out the details of the [paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=PjrYo48AAAAJ&authuser=2&citation_for_view=PjrYo48AAAAJ:LkGwnXOMwfcC)!
 Or watch the [recorded presentation](https://www.youtube.com/watch?v=f_8OUMt01bo)!